Atlantic School of Theology

 Atlantic School of Theology (AST) is a Canadian public ecumenical university that provides graduate level theological education and undertakes research to assist students to prepare for Christian ministries and other forms of public leadership.
 It is located in Halifax, Nova Scotia, Canada, and its enrolment is approximately 160 degree and non-degree students.
 Persons of all religious traditions, or none, are welcome to study at AST.

-Mission

-Atlantic School of Theology is a public ecumenical university that serves Christ's mission by shaping effective and faithful ordained and lay leaders and understanding among communities of faith.

 History

 Atlantic School of Theology was founded in 1971 and formally incorporated on June 28, 1974, by an act of the Legislature of Nova Scotia.
 Atlantic School of Theology is accredited by the Association of Theological Schools in the United States and Canada and by the Maritime Provinces Higher Education Commission.

 AST was formed in 1971 through a merger of the following institutions: